George Seldes: In Fact

 Among the favorite targets of In Fact was the National Association of Manufacturers.
-Defense analyst Daniel Ellsberg, who subscribed to In Fact while an undergrad at Harvard, said, "I heard about the National Association of Manufacturers first from Seldes and more from Seldes than I ever heard again.
+Defense analyst Daniel Ellsberg, who subscribed to In Fact while an undergraduate at Harvard, said, "I heard about the National Association of Manufacturers first from Seldes and more from Seldes than I ever heard again.
 If you were to read the press itself, you'd hardly become aware that such organizations existed, that businessmen worked together to pursue their own interests."
 In Fact also attacked Charles Lindbergh for his Nazi sympathies, the American Legion for helping to break strikes, and labeled many captains of industry as "native fascists."
 Consumer advocate Ralph Nader said, "[Seldes] used the word fascism to reflect an authoritarian state of mind that tended to stifle free speech and dissent and also tended to believe that might was right."

 In Fact immediately attracted the attention of government authorities.
-President Roosevelt ordered an FBI investigation of Seldes and In Fact in 1940.
+President Franklin D. Roosevelt ordered an FBI investigation of Seldes and In Fact in 1940.
 Articles claiming that the FBI was infiltrating unions and monitoring union activities resulted in FBI surveillance of Seldes and his publication.
 J. Edgar Hoover sent Seldes a 15-page letter denying such FBI activities.
-The FBI subsequently questioned In Fact subscribers, particularly servicemen and women, and had US postal officials reporting to the FBI on Seldes' mail correspondence.
+The FBI subsequently questioned In Fact subscribers, particularly servicemen and women, and had U.S. postal officials reporting to the FBI on Seldes' mail correspondence.
 In Fact lost many of its subscribers in the late 1940s.
 Seldes later claimed that his critical coverage of Yugoslavia got the publication banned from Communist Party bookstores.
 The political climate discouraged subscriptions on the part of less ideologically committed readers as well.
 In Fact ceased publication in 1950.
 I. F. Stone's Weekly, which started publication in 1953, took In Fact as its model.

 In addition to writing his newsletter, Seldes continued to publish books.
-These included Facts and Fascism (1943) and One Thousand Americans (1947), an account of the people who controlled America.
+They included Facts and Fascism (1943) and One Thousand Americans (1947), an account of the people who controlled America.
 Time called One Thousand Americans "a collection of truths, half-truths and untruths about the U.S. press and industry."
 One Thousand Americans introduced a wide audience to the Business Plot, a supposed plan of America's corporate elite to overthrow the U.S. government in the early 1930s.